 Along the Sylvan Trail

 This episodic novel dips into the lives of struggling and relatable characters as they confront futures that aren’t clearly dictated by conventional planning.
 The book follows Amber, a young scientist who understands how most things work except for her own heart.
 Her best friend Josie ricochets from visual arts to poetry to inn-keeping.
-They keep each other emotionally afloat while their lives stumble along in chaos and uncertainty.
+They keep each other emotionally afloat while their lives stumble along in uncertainty.
 Share in their quest to find their place in the world.

 The Small-Town Midwest: Resilience and Hope in the Twenty-First Century